Shoshana Bean: Career

-Theatre
+Theater

 Shortly after moving to New York City in 2000, Bean was cast in the 2000 Off-Broadway revival of Godspell at the York Theatre at Saint Peter's Church in Midtown Manhattan.
 In 2001, Bean performed in the national tour of Leader of the Pack.
 In 2002, Bean made her Broadway debut as an original cast member in the role of Shelley, Denizen of Baltimore, which she originated, in the Tony Award-winning production of Hairspray.
 She was also an understudy for the roles of Tracy Turnblad, Velma Von Tussle, and Prudy Pingleton.

-In 2004, Bean joined the Broadway production of the smash-hit musical Wicked as a replacement standby for Elphaba, which was played by Idina Menzel.
+In 2004, Bean joined the Broadway production of the musical Wicked as a replacement standby for Elphaba Thropp, who was played by Idina Menzel.
 On January 8, 2005, a day before Menzel's scheduled end of her run as Elphaba, Menzel fell through a trap door and cracked a lower rib.
 Bean went on to perform that show.
-On January 11, 2005, Bean took over as Elphaba full-time, where she performed opposite Jennifer Laura Thompson and then Megan Hilty as Glinda, until her last show on January 8, 2006.
+On January 11, 2005, Bean took over as Elphaba full-time, where she performed opposite Jennifer Laura Thompson and then Megan Hilty as Glinda Upland, until her last show on January 8, 2006.
 On January 10, she was replaced by Eden Espinosa as Elphaba.

 In 2006, Bean reprised the role of Elphaba in the first national tour of Wicked.
 Her limited engagement ended on December 31.
 In 2009, Bean joined the new production of Peepshow in Las Vegas in the role of Peep Diva alongside Holly Madison.
-She replaced Spice Girls singer, Mel B.

-In 2011, Bean wrote and starred in the musical Dear John Mayer, with music and lyrics by Bean and book by fellow CCM graduate Eydie Faye.
+She replaced Spice Girls singer Mel B. In 2011, Bean wrote and starred in the musical Dear John Mayer, with music and lyrics by Bean and book by fellow CCM graduate Eydie Faye.

 In 2015, Bean portrayed the role of CeeCee Bloom in the musical adaptation of the book and movie Beaches at the Drury Lane Theater in Chicago.
-In 2017, Bean played Fanny Brice in North Shore Music Theatre's production of Funny Girl.
-In 2018, Bean performed in the New York City Center Encores! production of Songs for a New World.

-On March 18, 2019, Bean returned to Broadway in the role of Jenna in the production of Waitress for a limited engagement through May 2019.
+In June 2016, Bean played Fanny Brice in North Shore Music Theatre's production of Funny Girl.
+In 2018, Bean performed in the New York City Center Encores!
+Off-Center production of Songs for a New World.
+On March 18, 2019, Bean returned to Broadway in the role of Jenna Hunterson in the production of Waitress for a limited engagement through May 2019.
 On May 13, 2019, it was announced that Bean's run was extended through July 21, 2019.